 TV: Watch the concert premiere on Telus Optik on channel 710

 Access to the online concert is free, and donations are greatly appreciated.
-Concert will remain online for one year.
+The concert will remain online for two weeks.

 Marco Uccellini (1603-1680)

 Bergamasca in D Major

 Ciaccona in G Major, Op.
 2 No. 12

 Johann Pachelbel (1653-1706)